 WHEN TO GO

-Hoi An is suitable for year round visit, except during July to September when the town gets flooded from the rains and the sea is rough with little to no swimming possible.
+Hoi An has 2 seasons: a wet and a dry season.
+The best time to visit is February to April.
+Summer months are hot but offer low prices due to the off season.
+AVOID August to October when the town gets flooded from the rains and the sea is rough with little to no swimming possible.

 The nearest airport is Danang.
 There are plenty of international as well as domestic flights.
 Domestic flights from HANOI and Ho Chi Minh City are via Vietnam Airlines and VietJet Airlines.
 Our return flight to Kolkata was via Singapore Airlines.